Officers, N.C.O.s and Men of the 1st Battalion, Buried in Gorre British and Indian Cemetery

 His ‘Register of Soldiers Effects’ states that Richard died in the “15th Field Ambulance, Nr.
 Violaines“.
 He was presumably taken there suffering from wounds and died shortly afterwards as Field Ambulance were to found close to the front line.

-Personal: John Evans was born in St Mary’s Parish, Nantwich, Cheshire, in December 1894, the oldest child of John, deceased in 1907, (a Farm Labourer) and Annie Evans of Well Lane, Nantwich.
+Personal: John Evans was born in St Mary’s Parish, Nantwich, Cheshire, in the March quarter 1896, the oldest child of John, deceased in 1907, (Farm Labourer) and Annie (possibly Sarah Ann, née Pates) Evans of 4 Wall Lane, Nantwich.
 He had a younger sister, Florence.
-(1901 Census: RG 13/3362) In 1911 (Census RG 14/21810) he was living at 6 Second Wood Street, Nantwich with his widowed mother, both employed as ‘General Domestic Servants‘.
+(1901 Census: RG 13/3362) In 1911 (Census RG 14/21810) he was living at 6 Second Wood Street, Nantwich, with his widowed mother, both employed as ‘General Domestic Servants‘.

 At the time of his enlistment he was employed as a ‘Casual Labourer‘.
 When he joined the Cheshires he was 5’ 4″ tall (1.63 m.), weighed 112 lbs.
 (8 st. 0lbs.) had a ‘fresh’ complexion, grey eyes and light brown hair.
 His religion was Church of England.